geshu18/app/Getting-Started-with-Application-Insights-for-ASP.NET-Core.md

 services.AddApplicationInsightsTelemetry(Configuration);
 ```

 In the method ```Configure``` add Application Insights request and exception tracking middleware.
-Please note that request tracking middleware should be added as the very first middleware in pipeline:
+Note that request tracking middleware should be added as the very first middleware in pipeline:

 **Note: If you're using version 2.0 you will not include ```app.UseApplicationInsightsRequestTelemetry();``` and ```app.UseApplicationInsightsExceptionTelemetry();```, since they are managed internally.**